-Women make up 57% of American college graduates, but account for less than 25% of positions held in Science, Technology, Engineering, and Math.
-STEM Education Researchers agree that bolstering the number of women in STEM would significantly increase our nation’s pool of workers, improve diversity in the field, and potentially solve overlooked problems.
-So why are there so few girls in STEM?
+Women make up 57% of American college graduates, but account for less than 25% of STEM workers.
+Black professionals make up 11% of U.S. workers but represent only 9% of STEM workers, while Hispanic professionals make up 16% of U.S. workers, but only represent 7% of all STEM workers.
+STEM researchers agree that bolstering the number of women and racially diverse professionals in STEM would increase our nation’s pool of workers, improve diversity in the field, and potentially solve overlooked problems.
+So why are there so few female and racially diverse workers in STEM?

 Girls in STEM

 Before age 12, both girls and boys show an equal interest in STEM topics.
 In elementary school, 66% of girls and 68% percent of boys report liking science.
 In middle school, however, girls’ confidence and interest in STEM plummets- despite demonstrating abilities equal to their male counterparts.
 This discrepancy is due to outdated stereotypes, unconscious bias, and the subsequent misguided perceptions young women internalize about themselves.
 By eighth grade, girls are only half as interested in STEM as male students.

 STEM professionals from underserved racial backgrounds consider major reasons for the underrepresentation of blacks and Hispanics in STEM occupations to be limited access to quality education, discrimination in recruitment or promotions, and a lack of encouragement to pursue these jobs from an early age.

 Full STEAM Ahead is an exciting part of Code VA’s initiative to integrate Computer Science in Virginian classrooms.
 Our mission is to empower and enrich middle school students in their pursuit of STEAM.
 Our program complements CodeVA’s emphasis on integrating CS with the arts to increase participation by broadening access.
 We envision a world where students have the confidence, resources, and support they need to blast Full STEAM Ahead!